 Identification of any COI with WestConnect’s current list of Eligible Transmission Developers and/or any of the transmission projects selected in the Regional Plan for purposes of cost allocation.

-The PMC will select a single IE to assist in the TDSP once the PMC has performed a final COI check against the pool of IEs and those Eligible Developers who have responded to the Developer Selection RFI (including any developers an Eligible Developer proposes to partnership with in its Developer Selection bid).
+The PMC will select a single IE to assist in the TDSP once the PMC has performed a final COI check against the pool of IEs and those Eligible Developers who have responded to the Developer Selection RFI (including any developers an Eligible Developer proposes to partner with in its Developer Selection bid).
 The PMC will select the IE no later than 30 days following the Developer Selection RFI deadline.

 The PMC, with involvement from the beneficiaries identified for a given project selected in the Regional Plan for purposes of cost allocation, will present each project subject to the TDSP to the IE selected to assist with the TDSP in the given planning cycle.
 These project presentations will be made in open meetings and will occur within fifteen (15) days of the PMC making its final selection of an IE for the given planning cycle.
 The purpose of these presentations will be to inform the IE of key project characteristics including the in-service date needed to ensure the project meets the identified regional transmission need, and the benefit-to-cost ratio calculated for the project such that it was selected by the PMC for purposes of cost allocation.
 The PMC may also identify for the IE unique project design features and/or particular design considerations for facilities that are to be constructed within a project beneficiary’s service territory.
 The IE may use this information to develop a list of key selection factors that are to be utilized in Phase 2 of the bid evaluation process (see Phase 2 Evaluation Criteria).

-Identification of Interested Developers

-Within fifteen (15) days of approving the Final Regional Plan, the PMC will issue a request for information (RFI) for the projects selected in the Regional Plan for purposes of cost allocation to all Eligible Developers soliciting their interest in developing such projects.
-Responses to the RFI will be due no later than thirty (30) days following the issuance of the RFI.
-The PMC will post a list of all Eligible Developers responding to the RFI to the WestConnect website within seven (7) days following the RFI deadline.

 Request for Proposals

 The Independent Evaluator identified to assist in the TDSP for a given planning cycle will draft an RFP to be released for each project selected in the Regional Plan for purposes of cost allocation.
 Within sixty (60) days following the RFI deadline, the PMC will issue this RFP to each Eligible Developer that responded to the RFI for the given project.
 The window for RFP responses will stay open for no less than ninety (90) days.